On highly regular strongly regular graphs: Introduction

-Another class of regularity conditions strengthening strong regularity is $k$-isoregularity.
-A graph is said to be $k$-isoregular if for every subset $S$ of at most $k$ vertices the number common neighbors of the elements of $S$ depends only of the isomorphism type of the subgraph induced by $S$.
+Another class of regularity conditions strengthening strong regularity is $\kk$-isoregularity.
+A graph is said to be $\kk$-isoregular if for every set $S$ of at most $\kk$ vertices the number of common neighbors of the elements of $S$ depends only on the isomorphism type of the subgraph induced by $S$.
 The srgs are precisely the $2$-isoregular graphs.
-Just like the $t$-vertex condition is a combinatorial approximation $2$-homogeneity, $k$-isoregularity is a combinatorial approximation $k$-homogeneity.
-The notion of $k$-isoregularity originates in works by J.~M.~J.~Buczak, Ja.~Gol′fand, and M.~Klin (\cite{Buc80,GolKli78}) in the course of the classification of the finite homogeneous graphs.
+In the same way that the $t$-vertex condition is a combinatorial approximation of $2$-homogeneity, $\kk$-isoregularity is a combinatorial approximation of $\kk$-homogeneity.
+The notion of $\kk$-isoregularity has its origins in works by J.~M.~J.~Buczak, Ja.~Ju.~Gol'fand, and M.~Klin (\cite{Buc80,GolKli78}).

+For a comprehensive overview on the history and the literature related to the $t$-vertex condition and to $\kk$-isoregularity we refer to Section 9 of Reichard's \cite{Rei15}.

-Every $5$-isoregular finite graph is homogeneous.
-Similarly, it was conjectured by M.~Klin (cf.\ \cite{FarKliMuz94}) that there is a number $t_0$ such that an srg is $2$-homogeneous if and only if it satisfies the $t_0$-vertex condition.
-In order to prove or refute this conjecture it is necessary to have good methods for deciding whether a given graph fulfills the $t$-vertex condition.
-Already in \cite{HesHig71} Hestenes and Higman noticed that in order to verify the $4$-vertex condition it is enough to test it for two types of subgraphs.
-More results, how to simplify the testing of the $t$-vertex condition appeared in \cite{Iva94} and \cite{Reich00}.
+Every $5$-isoregular finite graph is homogeneous (\cf \cite{Cam80}), \ie every isomorphism between subgraphs extends to an automorphism.
+Similarly, it was conjectured by M.~Klin (\cf \cite{FarKliMuz94}) that there is a number $t_0$ such that an srg is $2$-homogeneous if and only if it satisfies the $t_0$-vertex condition.
+In order to prove or refute this conjecture it is necessary to have good methods for observing whether or not a given graph fulfills the $t$-vertex condition.
+Already in \cite{HesHig71} Hestenes and Higman noticed that in order to verify the $4$-vertex condition it is enough to test it just for two types of subgraphs.
+More results on how to simplify the testing of the $t$-vertex condition were given by A.~V.~Ivanov and S.~Reichard \cite{Iva94,Reich00}.

-In this paper we develop a general theory of regularity conditions applicable to many categories of combinatorial objects.
-This leads us to new criteria for the $t$-vertex condition and for $(k,t)$-regularity (a regularity condition that strengthens the concept of $m$-isoregularity in the same way as the $t$-vertex condition strengthens the concept of $2$-isoregularity).
+In this paper we develop a general theory of regularity conditions applicable, in principle, to many categories of combinatorial objects.
+This leads us to new criteria for the $t$-vertex condition and for $(\kk,t)$-regularity (a regularity condition that strengthens the concept of $\kk$-isoregularity in the same way as the $t$-vertex condition strengthens the concept of $2$-isoregularity).